gitduckhq/vscode-extension/README.md

 # GitDuck

-GitDuck is an open source collaboration tool for remote development teams.
-It allows developers to link their code to the video timestamps and create interactive coding videos.
-Record private or public coding sessions and easily share how you code with your team.
+GitDuck is an open source collaboration tool for developers.
+It allows developers to record their screen and link their code to the video time timestamps and create interactive coding videos.

+This extension will automatically link your code whenever you are recording a video with GitDuck.

+GitDuck is great for:
 * ☑️ Pair Programming
 * ☑️ Rubber Duck Debugging
 * ☑️ Live Coding